-(F) Appearances.
-A party by right to a case before the board or a district commission may appear by filing a pleading initiating a case, by attending a prehearing conference or hearing, or by filing a written notice of appearance with the board or commission, and serving that notice on all other parties of record.
+(B) Appearances.
+A party by right to a case before the district commission may appear by attending a pre-hearing conference or hearing, or by filing a written notice of appearance with the commission, and serving that notice on all other parties of record.

-(G) Representatives.
-A party to a case before the board or a district commission may appear in person, or may be represented by an attorney or other representative of his choice.
-The board or district commission shall enter on its docket and certificates of service the name of any representative who has appeared for a party or who has countersigned a party's pleadings.
+(C) Representatives.
+A party to a case before the district commission may appear in person, or may be represented by an attorney or other representative of his choice.
+The district commission shall enter on its docket and certificates of service the name of any representative who has appeared for a party or who has countersigned a party's pleadings.
 Any notice given to or by a representative of record for a party shall be considered in all respects as notice to or from the party represented.

-(H) Notice for information only.
-The board or district commission may provide notice for information only to such additional persons as it deems appropriate.
-Receipt of such notice does not confer party status under 10 V.S.A.
-Section 6084(b) or this rule.
-(I) Preliminary determinations, re-examinations, and final determinations of Rule 14(A)(5) and 14(A)(6) party status by district commissions.
+(D) Notice for information only.
+The district commission may provide notice for information only to such additional persons as it deems appropriate.

+(E) Preliminary determinations, re-examinations, and final determinations of party status for adjoining landowners and other interested persons by the district commissions pursuant to 10 V.S.A.
+Section 6085(c)(6).

-(1) The district commissions shall make preliminary determinations concerning party status.
+(1) The district commissions shall make preliminary determinations concerning party status adjoining landowners and other interested persons.
 If a prehearing conference is not held, such determinations shall be made at the commencement of the first hearing on the application.
 If a prehearing conference is held, such determinations shall be made in writing immediately following the conference and prior to the first hearing day on the application.